Rights Of Individual Moral Agents Defined & Explained

 It is strong enough to anchor an entire philosophy or ideological system.

-Rights are the objective moral conditions required for a moral agent to survive according to its nature.
+Rights are the objective existential conditions required for a moral agent to survive according to its nature.

 A right is not: